hkolasani/NearPost/README.md

 # NearPost
-iBeacon based App that enables social network in a close proximity.
-Built using iOS8 and CoreLocation in Swift.
+iBeacon based App that enables social networking among Salesforce users in a close proximity, by turning their iPhones as iBeacons.
+Built for iOS8 using Swift, CoreLocation, CloudKit and Salesforce Mobile SDK.